trojanc/arduino-firmware-wifilink/README.md

 Start Arduino IDE and open the ArduinoFirmwareEsp.ino sketch.
 It opens additional files as tabs in IDE.

-Go to config.h tab and uncomment the `#define` for your board or GENERIC_ESP8266.

 ### Board selection and Verify

 In tools menu select board options and choose your board/shield/module or Generic ESP8266 from the ESP8266 section of the Boards menu.